 Thinking of starting a consulting job?
-There are countless types of consulting roles in dozens of different industries which, with the right experience, you could be well on your way to becoming a consultant.
+There are countless types of consulting roles in dozens of different industries.
+With the right skills and experience, you could be well on your way to becoming a consultant.

-Whether it’s a full-time job or a side hustle that generates some extra cash, consulting can be a gratifying and lucrative job.
+Whether it’s a full-time job or a side hustle that generates some extra cash, a consulting business can be a gratifying and lucrative job.
 It allows you to:

 - Be your own boss